* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 The steam from the water will heat the bowl, which in turn will heat the gnocchi.
 Because this method uses second-hand heat, it’s very gentle, and there’s little risk of overcooking the gnocchi.

-How to reheat gnocchi from frozen
+How to reheat gnocchi by boiling it

 How to store leftover gnocchi

-To store leftover gnocchi, transfer it to an airtight container and keep it in the fridge.
-Leftover gnocchi will last two days.
 If the gnocchi isn’t in a sauce, toss it lightly with olive oil to stop it sticking together, or separate layers with parchment paper.
+Sauced gnocchi will become soggy as it absorbs the sauce, so eat it as soon as possible.

-The BEST Way To Reheat Gnocchi
+BEST Way To Reheat Gnocchi [Tested Methods]

-5 from 1 vote
+5 from 2 votes

-Cook Time: 4 minutes
+Cook Time 4 minutes

-Total Time: 4 minutes
+Total Time 4 minutes

-Servings: 1 person
+Servings 1 person

 Equipment